Assisted Payroll Service: FAQs for 2014 FUTA Credit Reduction States

 Assisted Payroll will debit employer bank accounts for this tax and a liability check will be posted to your QuickBooks register the next time you connect to Intuit Payroll (i.e. when you send your next payroll).

-You can make your payment to the IRS directly using EFTPS, or by mail (if less than $500.00).
+You can make your payment to the IRS directly using EFTPS, or by mail (only if your liability is less than $500.00 for the year).
 See the following for payment instructions: